Smooth Azalea Rhododendron arborescens

 - Flower Description:

-- White to light pink fragrant flowers often with pinkish to red stamens from May to July (after new leaves have fully expanded); may bloom sporadically all summer; strong fragrance
+- White to light pink fragrant hairy flowers that feel sticky to the touch.
+Often with long showy pinkish to red stamens from May to July (after new leaves have fully expanded).
+May bloom sporadically all summer; strong fragrance

 -